gritzko/swarm-ron-docs/noop.md

 If the referenced noop has an implicit hash (it is not mentioned), we must take the rolling hash from the immediate preceding op of that sequence.

 A 0xx pattern noop MAY share the stamp with the preceding op, in case both the op and the noop are created by the same replica.
-That way, the noop will not afffect version ids or version vectors.
+That way, the noop will not change version ids or version vectors.
 In such a case, both definitions for the referenced hash match, as the noop mentions the rolling hash of the preceding op.